A Guide to the Eviction Process in Virginia

 Writ of Eviction

 This is the final notice for a tenant to leave.
-In Virginia, the landlord must request it for issuance after a successful ruling.
+The Virginia law states that the landlord must request it for issuance after a successful ruling.
 The landlord must do this as soon as 10 days after the judgment was rendered in their favor.

 If the landlord fails to request it within 180 days, you’d need to start the eviction process all over again.